 Middlebury has an exchange with the University of East Anglia in Norwich, England, which particularly benefits students with significant Middlebury grant financial aid.
-Students on financial aid seeking an English-speaking study abroad option may also wish to consider Middlebury's exchange programs at University College Maastricht or University College Utrecht in the Netherlands.
-Many academic subjects are available at all three exchange universities.
-Please see International Programs and Off-Campus Study for more information and to apply.
+Students on significant financial aid seeking an Englishspeaking study abroad option may also wish to consider Middlebury's exchange programs at University College Maastricht or University College Utrecht in the Netherlands or at FLAME University in India.
+Many academic subjects are available at all exchange universities.
+Please note that spaces are limited at exchange universities so admission may be competitive.
+Please see International Programs for more information and to apply.

 Oxford University/Lincoln College

 Also in England, Middlebury has an arrangement with Lincoln College at Oxford University, which provides the opportunity for several highly qualified students to study for the full academic year at Oxford.
 This program does not qualify for Middlebury financial aid.
-Please note: Applications for Lincoln are due to International Programs December 1, 2024; please see International Programs for more information.
+Please note: Applications for Lincoln are due to International Programs December 1, 2025; please see International Programs for more information.